 - --name <name>: This changes the VM's name and possibly renames the internal virtual machine files, as described with VBoxManage createvm above. - --ostype <ostype>: This specifies what guest operating system is supposed to run in the VM.
 To learn about the various identifiers that can be used here, use VBoxManage list ostypes. - --memory <memorysize>: This sets the amount of RAM, in MB, that the virtual machine should allocate for itself from the host.
-See the remarks in chapter 1.6, Creating your first virtual machine, page 18 for more information. - --vram <vramsize>: This sets the amount of RAM that the virtual graphics card should have.
-See chapter 3.5, Display settings, page 55 for details. - --acpi on|off; --ioapic on|off: These two determine whether the VM should have ACPI and I/O APIC support, respectively; see chapter 3.4.1, "Motherboard" tab, page 52 for details. - --hardwareuuid <uuid>: The UUID presented to the guest via memory tables (DMI/SMBIOS), hardware and guest properties.
+See the remarks in chapter 1.6, Creating your first virtual machine, page 14 for more information. - --vram <vramsize>: This sets the amount of RAM that the virtual graphics card should have.
+See chapter 3.5, Display settings, page 43 for details. - --acpi on|off; --ioapic on|off: These two determine whether the VM should have ACPI and I/O APIC support, respectively; see chapter 3.4.1, "Motherboard" tab, page 41 for details. - --hardwareuuid <uuid>: The UUID presented to the guest via memory tables (DMI/SMBIOS), hardware and guest properties.
 By default this is the same as the VM uuid.
 Useful when cloning a VM.
-Teleporting takes care of this automatically. - --cpus <cpucount>: This sets the number of virtual CPUs for the virtual machine (see chapter 3.4.2, "Processor" tab, page 54).
-If CPU hot-plugging is enabled (see below), this then sets the maximum number of virtual CPUs that can be plugged into the virtual machines. - --rtcuseutc on off: This option lets the real-time clock (RTC) operate in UTC time (see chapter 3.4.1, "Motherboard" tab, page 52). - --cpuhotplug on off: This enables CPU hot-plugging.
-When enabled, virtual CPUs can be added to and removed from a virtual machine while it is running.
-See chapter 9.5, CPU hot-plugging, page 167 for more information.
+Teleporting takes care of this automatically.

+With --bioslogofadein on off and --bioslogofadeout on off, you can determine whether the logo should fade in and out, respectively.